morganmayday/tayen-core/archetypes/arcanist/taskmage.md

 -- How could I most efficiently make the situation worse for me and my allies?

-#### Eighth Sense
+#### Sixth Sense
-A second-level taskmage can, at the start of their turn as a free action, begin concentrating, opening their eighth sense, their _veja_.
-While concentrating, they are aware of all minds within 30ft of them.
+A second-level taskmage can, at the start of their turn as a free action, begin concentrating, opening their sixth sense, their _ware_.
+While concentrating, they are [aware of all minds within 30ft of them.
 They can't be surprised by any thinking things within that range, and know when a spell starts being cast within that range.
-They can _read intent_ on any of those thinking targets, even without interacting with them.
+They can _read intent_ on any of those thinking targets, even without interacting with them.]

 If their concentration is broken, they take 1 Stress and can't open their veja again until they have Rested.
 If they dismiss the effect, there is no penalty.